Wall–Sun–Sun prime: Existence

 In 2007, Richard J. McIntosh and Eric L. Roettger showed that if any exist, they must be > 2×10^14.

 Dorais and Klyve extended this range to 9.7×10^14 without finding such a prime.

-In December 2011, another search was started by the PrimeGrid project, however it was suspended in May 2017.
+In December 2011, another search was started by the PrimeGrid project; however, it was suspended in May 2017.
 In November 2020, PrimeGrid started another project that searches for Wieferich and Wall–Sun–Sun primes simultaneously.
-The project ended in December 2022, definitely proving that any Wall–Sun–Sun prime must exceed $2^{64}$ (about $18\cdot 10^{18}$).
+The project ended in December 2022, proving that any Wall–Sun–Sun prime must exceed $2^{64}$ (about $18\cdot 10^{18}$).

 History

 Wall–Sun–Sun primes are named after Donald Dines Wall, Zhi Hong Sun and Zhi Wei Sun; Z. H. Sun and Z. W. Sun showed in 1992 that if the first case of Fermat's Last Theorem was false for a certain prime p, then p would have to be a Wall–Sun–Sun prime.
-As a result, prior to Andrew Wiles' proof of Fermat's Last Theorem, the search for Wall–Sun–Sun primes was also the search for a potential counterexample to this centuries-old conjecture.
+As a result, prior to Wiles's proof of Fermat's Last Theorem, the search for Wall–Sun–Sun primes was also the search for a potential counterexample to this centuries-old conjecture.

 Generalizations

-A tribonacci–Wieferich prime is a prime p satisfying h(p) = h(p^{2}), where h is the least positive integer satisfying [Th,Th+1,Th+2] ≡ [T0, T1, T2] (mod m) and Tn denotes the n-th tribonacci number.
+A tribonacci–Wieferich prime is a prime p satisfying h(p) = h(p^{2}), where h(m) is the least positive integer k satisfying [Tk,Tk+1,Tk+2] ≡ [T0, T1, T2] (mod m) and Tn denotes the n-th tribonacci number.
 No tribonacci–Wieferich prime exists below 1011.